 The Academic Skills Center provides academic support to all students (i.e., undergraduate, graduate, etc.).
-Using a holistic approach, the Center incorporates counseling and study skills techniques.
-The Center offers a unique Peer Academic Skills Tutoring (PAST) program staffed with tutors who are trained to simultaneously provide tutorial assistance in a variety of disciplines and study skills.
+Operating from a holistic vantage point, the Center incorporates counseling and academic skills (i.e., test-taking, note-taking, information processing, concentration, time management, etc.) techniques which address the academic performance of students and their social adjustment to the University environment.

-SCS students are permitted to make three appointments with tutoring staff each semester by using the appointment sheets provided in the Center or by calling 804-289-8626.
-SCS students who need to utilize the services of the Center more that the stipulated three times, are permitted to see an available tutor on a walk-in basis.
+SCS students are permitted to make three appointments with tutoring staff each semester via the Center's online scheduler.
+Students who need to utilize the services of the Center more than the stipulated times are permitted to see an available tutor on a walk-in basis.
+Visit the Academic Skills Center's website at http://asc.richmond.edu for details.